 After shuffling these cards, I place them on a table, desk, or somewhere close by where I’m working out.
 It’s important to have easy access to them after certain sets.
 Specifically, I’ll place a card face down after every set of push-ups or sit-ups.
 So I’ll do the swings and push-ups and then place a card down.
 Next, it’s 30 more swings, 10 sit-ups, and place another card down.
 At the end of the workout, a total of 10 cards are faced down.
 10×30 = 300 Swings, 5×10 = 50 Push-ups, and 5×10 = 50 Sit-ups.
 Boom, done!

 The amazing part of all this is that it usually takes me around 15 minutes.
 Since I like to get in a full 20-minute workout, I’ll flip 2-3 cards over to do a set or two of each of the random exercises.
 This adds a little variety at the end and gives me something to look forward to.
-Sometimes, I’m a glutton for punishment and end up drawing a card for swings or variation of push-ups!
+Sometimes, I’m a glutton for punishment and end up drawing a card for swings or a variation of push-ups!

 Below is an example of my most recent workout using this format:

 Kettlebell swings are by far the hardest part of the workout (and also the main reason).
-Once a set of 30 is completed I’ll immediately drop down for push-ups or sit-ups, depending on what’s next.
+Once a set of 30 is completed I’ll immediately drop-down for push-ups or sit-ups, depending on what’s next.
 The final few sets of swings can be quite a challenge as you’ll definitely start to feel it in your arms.
-I find that by keeping a steady pace and not trying to rush is the best way to approach them.
+I find that keeping a steady pace and not trying to rush is the best way to approach them.

 Ahh, the push-up.
 The quickest exercise in the workout and one of the most recognized around the world.
 If only I could sustain such energy as displayed in this gif and do 50 or a 100 in a row.
 Since the primary objective of this workout is to get to 300 swings, doing 10 push-ups at a time isn’t going to wear you down.
 In fact, it’ll give just enough recovery time to get back to the swings.
 The arms are still getting a workout, but of course, the movement and force are completely different.